PrefectHQ/prefect/docs/orchestration/concepts/api_keys.md

 ## Using API keys with older versions of Prefect

 ::: warning
-API tokens are no longer supported as an authentication method.
+As of version 1.0.0, API tokens are no longer supported as an authentication method.

-If you are running a version of Prefect older than 0.15.0, this section describes how you can use API keys for authentication.
+This section describes how you can use API keys for authentication in place of how you may have previously used tokens.

-If you have logged in with an API key, but a token still exists on your machine, the API key will be used and the token will be ignored.
+Note that, if you have logged in with an API key, but a token still exists on your machine, the API key will be used and the token will be ignored.
 :::

 If you are running a version of Prefect older than 0.15.0, note that: